 Deferred Charge: This is an intervention as an alternative to Court.

-The contract period is for four months for both Deferred Caution and Deferred Charge; however, the intensity of the intervention and support is different.
+The contract period is up to four months for both Deferred Caution and Deferred Charge; however, the intensity of the intervention and support is different.
 The standard intervention under deferred caution will be at the beginning, middle and end of the contract.
 This will largely be by telephone and not face to face.

 Under Deferred Charge, the contract will be agreed only after a need’s assessment has been completed and many individuals will find they require more support to make positive changes that will stop them getting into trouble or causing harm to others.